Marc Moreland: Marc Moreland Mess

-In 2002 Moreland released his first and only solo album, titled Take it to the Spotlight, which is the only album which features Moreland on lead vocals.
+In 2002, Moreland released his lone solo album, titled Take it to the Spotlight, which is the only album which features Moreland on lead vocals.
 The album was released on California-based Kitchen Whore Records, and featured contributions from PJ Harvey's John Parish and Jean-Marc Butty.

 Death

-Marc Moreland died of renal failure following a liver transplant on March 13, 2002, in Paris, France, at the age of 44.
+Marc Moreland died of renal failure following a liver transplant on March 14, 2002, in Paris, France, at the age of 44.

 Mentions

 Moreland is the subject of the song "Joey" by Concrete Blonde.
 Lead singer Johnette Napolitano wrote the song about being in love with an alcoholic, and confirmed the song was about Moreland in the Concrete Blonde D.C.
 Sessions concert in 2002.
 About Moreland, Napolitano said:

 "I had met Marc Moreland in Australia the first time (Concrete Blonde) toured.
 That was the first country we toured outside of America.
 We were opening for Wall of Voodoo in Australia and we just became tighter than anything in a very short time.
 There was a lot of mutual worship there."

 After his death, Moreland was the subject of the song "Jerry #5" by his former band the Skulls.
 The song appeared on their album The Golden Age of Piracy.

 The documentary film Who Is Billy Bones? discusses Moreland's role in both the formation of the Skulls and Wall of Voodoo, and features archival photos of him performing in 1977 at the Los Angeles punk club The Masque.

+In 2015, Andy Prieboy stated: "We won't do a Voodoo reunion without Marc.
+So until he shows up, sorry, no reunion."